Martin023/YARA/Djangov/Yara/README.md

 ### Yara project
 A webapp to scan files for viruses using thr yarify API and Django framework.
+Technologies : Django, Yarify API,